Ellen, "Can we dip down to New Orleans? Have some good food, screw around in the French Quarter?"

 Ellen, "Yum, me too, " she clicks off then finds hotels, "There's a place that will work, Sofitel on San Francisco Bay.
 Big commercial place for corporate meetings, nice and anonymous.
 Want a suite?"

-Next day, four hour flight, lose two in time zones, arrive at three.
+Next day, four hour flight to the left coast, pick up two in time zones, arrive at three.
 Tahoe is waiting, bags in back, on to the hotel.

 Katja, "Good peek.
 Plenty of business person wiz name tag hustling around, suite ees good, corporate boring."

-Ellen giggles, "True, the stuff's nice though, even if it has zero personality."
+Ellen giggles, "True, nice though, even if it has zero personality."